svyatokshin/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Allow users to stay logged in for a set amount of time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    it hashes the passwords 2^n amount of times then stores the hash in our db

 - [ ] What does bcrypt do to slow down attackers?

+    decoding hashed passwords is possible but takes a long time

 - [ ] What are the three parts of the JSON Web Token?

+    header payload signiture

 ## Minimum Viable Product